Tired-Fox/Tired-Fox/README.md

 Check out my projects and join me on my quest to learn as much as possible about programming.

 ## 2023 Goals:
-- [ ] Create a personal website with `Astro` and `Solid.js`
 - [ ] Finalize major releases for my python repos: `Mophidian`, `phml`, `watchserver`, `tcfg`, and `saimll`
 - [ ] Learn Linear (task management)
 - [ ] Learn Neovim
 - [ ] Become proficient in Rust and Typescript
+- [ ] Stream my projects as they are being developed

+## Upcoming Project Ideas:
+- Personal website with `Astro` and `Solid.js`
+- Rust based text editor using `tauri`
-- [ ] Start new rust browser project.
-Will involve new inavative feature exploration.
+- Rust browser project.
+Will involve new browser feature exploration.
 Inovative for looks and native features.
-- [ ] Stream my projects as they are being developed
+    - Based off of chromium.
+Either uses parts of chromium or is built using chromium as a reference
+    - New looks and new way of thinking when it comes to browser scripting and use

 ## Notable Projects:
 - [**Mophidian**](https://github.com/Tired-Fox/Mophidian): A static site generator made with pure python and a new python templating language [phml](https://github.com/Tired-Fox/phml)